hackwebdev/nextjs-tailwindcss-atomic-design/README.md

         )
     }

+How to do parameters in NextJS routes:
+- use of query selector on next/router

 pages/courses/[slug]/index.js
 - square brackets denotes to nextjs that this is a parameter

-how to do parameters in nextjs routes:

     import { useRouter } from 'next/router'